jonls/redshift/README.md

 not affected by gamma ramps.
 Some graphics drivers can be configured to use software cursors instead.

-**I have an issue with Redshift but it was not mentioned in this FAQ.
-What do I do?**
+### I have an issue with Redshift but it was not mentioned in this FAQ.
+What
+do I do?

 Please go to [the issue tracker](https://github.com/jonls/redshift/issues) and check if your issue has already been reported.
 If not, please open a new issue describing you problem.

-**When running as a systemd service, redshift fails to connect to Xorg/Wayland**

-You need to export your environment variables when you window manager or compositor start up.
-Typically, you want to run this as part of its startup:

-    systemctl --user import-environment; systemctl --user start graphical-session.target

-See your compositor's (or window manager's) documentation for further details of setting up the systemd user session.

 Latest builds from master branch
 --------------------------------